What Is Squarespace?

 Squarespace Compared to Other Builders

 Squarespace is part of the all-in-one website builder category alongside Wix, Webflow, and WordPress.
-All serve the same core purpose — creating and hosting a website without building it from scratch — but differ in learning curve, design flexibility, and built-in capabilities.
+All serve the same core purpose—creating and hosting a website without building it from scratch—but differ in learning curve, design flexibility, and built-in capabilities.

-Platform | Skill Level | Design Flexibility Without Code |
+Platform | Ease of Use | Design Flexibility Without Code |

 Built‑In Features | Limitations to Consider |